 - Diploma requirements

 - Math requirements (for some of our programs)

-In addition, we want to get to know more about you in order to determine whether a certain program is the right fit for you.
-Therefore, we may require you to write a motivation, submit a CV or essay, and there could be an interview procedure.
-Because of these slight differences between programs, it is necessary to check the always navigate to the admissions page for the program of your choice.
-Make sure to read the instructions thoroughly before you start your application.
+In addition, we want to learn more about you in order to determine whether a certain program is the right fit for you.
+For some programs, we may require you to write a motivation, submit a CV or essay, or take part in an interview.
+It is necessary to always navigate to the admissions page for the program of your choice, to see what is specifically required.

 Procedures per program

 Applying to Tilburg University is free and easy.
-You can apply via our online application system, and in most cases you will not need to send us any official documents until you know whether you are accepted for the program of your choice.
-It is necessary to apply in two systems:
+You can apply via our online application system, and you will not need to send us any official documents until you know whether you are conditionally admitted for the Bachelor's program of your choice.
+The application procedure to Tilburg University consists of two steps:

-- Studielink, the Dutch national registration system for admission to higher education
+- Register in Studielink, the Dutch national registration system for admission to higher education.

 Tilburg University has a rolling admissions process .
-This means your application will be assessed as it comes in, and you will know whether you are (conditionally) accepted within a few weeks.
+This means your application will be assessed as it comes in, and you will know whether you are (conditionally) accepted within 4-6 weeks.

-The longer you wait to submit your application, the busier our admissions offices will be.
-It will be more difficult to upload missing documents or make changes to your application, and it will take longer to hear the final result.
+The longer you wait to submit your application, the busier our International Admission Coordinators will be.
+It will take longer to receive the final admission decision.
 Therefore we encourage you to apply earlier rather than later, and not leave your application to the last moment.

 The application process in steps